 Unit aim (s) This unit covers providing care to maintain healthy skin and prevent skin breakdown, by undertaking pressure area care in accordance with an individual's care plan and risk assessment.
-Accommont warning manufacture if and have Assessment requirements specified by This unit must be assessed in line with Skills asector or regulatory body (if for Health Assessment Principles. appropriate) Learning outcomes 3, 5 and 6 must be преторинату assessed in a real work environment.
-Details of the relationship of the unit This unit links to CHS5. and relevant National Occupational - Standards
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Learning outcomes 3, 5 and 6 must be assessed in a real work environment.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to CHS5.

-Title: L/616/5241 Obtain and test capillary blood samples Level: 3 Credit Value: 4 GLH: 30 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how legislation, policy and good practice guidelines relate to obtaining and testing capillary blood samples 1.1 Describe current legislation, national guidelines, local policies, protocols and good practice guidelines which relate to obtaining and testing capillary blood samples Understand the anatomy and physiology in relation to obtaining and testing capillary blood samples 2.1 Describe the structure and purpose of capillary blood vessels 2.2 Explain blood clotting processes and the factors that influence blood clotting 3.
-Be able to prepare to obtain capillary blood samples 3.1 Confirm the individual's identity and obtain valid consent 3.2 Select and prepare an appropriate site for obtaining the sample taking into account the individual's preferences and age 3.3 Provide support and reassurance to address the individual's needs and concerns 3.4 Communicate accurate information in a way that is sensitive to the individual's
+Title: L/616/5241 Obtain and test capillary blood samples Level: 3 Credit Value: 4 GLH: 30 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how legislation, policy and good practice guidelines relate to obtaining and testing capillary blood samples Describe current legislation, national guidelines, local policies, protocols and good practice guidelines which relate to obtaining and testing capillary blood samples Understand the anatomy and physiology in relation to obtaining and testing capillary blood samples 2.1 Describe the structure and purpose of capillary blood vessels2.2 Explain blood clotting processes and the factors that influence blood clotting Be able to prepare to obtain capillary blood samples 3.1 Confirm the individual's identity and obtain valid consent 3.2 Select and prepare an appropriate site for obtaining the sample taking into account the individual's preferences and age 3.3 Provide support and reassurance to address the individual's needs and concerns 3.4 Communicate accurate information in a way that is sensitive to the individual's personal beliefs and preferences

-Be able to obtain capillary blood samples 4.1 Apply health and safety measures relevant to the procedure and environment

-4.2 Apply standard precautions for

-infection prevention and control

-4.3 Describe the different reasons for

-obtaining capillary blood samples

-4.4 Obtain blood samples of the required

-volume and quantity causing minimal

-discomfort to the individual

-4.5 Use the selected materials, equipment

-and containers/slides in accordance

-with agreed procedures

-4.6 Obtain blood samples in the correct

-sequence when obtaining multiple

-samples

-4.7 Ensure stimulation of blood flow

-4.8 Select alternative sites where

-necessary

-4.9 Carry out the correct procedure for

-encouraging closure and blood clotting at the site

-4.10 Respond to any indication of an adverse reaction, complication or

-problem during the procedure

-4.11 Explain the correct process for labelling

-and other protocols in relation to blood

-samples

-4.12 Explain the actions to be taken if

-complications and problems occur

-during the collection of capillary

-blood samples, including contra-

-indications

-5. Be able to test and record the 5.1 Test the sample using the approved

-results of blood samples method in line with organisational

-procedure

-5.2 Describe normal or expected results for

-particular tests

-5.3 Recognise and interpret normal,

-expected and abnormal results 5.4 Ensure that results are passed on to an

-appropriate staff member for

-interpretation as required

-5.5 Record results fully and accurately and

-forward according to local requirements

-3

-6. Be able to pass on the results of 6.1 Communicate the results of the tests blood samples and any further action required to the individual 6.2 Respond to questions and concerns from individuals, providing accurate information 6.3 Refer issues outside own responsibility to an appropriate staff member
+Be able to obtain capillary blood samples 4.1 Apply health and safety measures relevant to the procedure and environment 4.2 Apply standard precautions for infection prevention and control 4.3 Describe the different reasons for obtaining capillary blood samples 4.4 Obtain blood samples of the required volume and quantity causing minimal discomfort to the individual 4.5 Use the selected materials, equipment and containers/slides in accordance with agreed procedures 4.6 Obtain blood samples in the correct sequence when obtaining multiple samples 4.7 Ensure stimulation of blood flow 4.8 Select alternative sites where necessary 4.9 Carry out the correct procedure for encouraging closure and blood clotting encouraging closure and blood clotting at the site 4.10 Respond to any indication of an adverse reaction, complication or problem during the procedure 4.11 Explain the correct process for labelling and other protocols in relation to blood samples 4.12 Explain the actions to be taken if complications and problems occur during the collection of capillary blood samples, including contra-indications Be able to test and record the results of blood samples 5.1 Test the sample using the approved method in line with organisational procedure 5.2 Describe normal or expected results for particular tests 5.3 Recognise and interpret normal, expected and abnormal results 5.4 Ensure that results are passed on to an appropriate staff member for interpretation as required 5.5 Record results fully and accurately and forward according to local requirements blood samples 6.1 Communicate the results of the tests and any further action required to the individual 6.2 Respond to questions and concerns from individuals, providing accurate information 6.3 Refer issues outside own responsibility to an appropriate staff member --------------- --

-Individual refers to someone requiring care or support; it will usually mean the person orpeople supported by the learner
+Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner